 Still working on that lemon tree in the garden, so another lemon recipe today.
 If you make one new dinner this week, make this!
 Bursting with fresh lemon flavour from roasted lemons, a creamy wine sauce and grilled shrimp!
 You just can’t go wrong!

-Which finally brings me to this dish.
 Yes, this utterly delicious pasta and shrimp dish!
 I love pasta of all kinds.
-In fact, I would go so far as to say I have never met a pasta dish that I didn't like.
+In fact, I would go so far as to say I have never met a pasta dish that I didn’t like.
 I love it even more now than ever as I have been trying so hard this year to limit my carbs.
-I have said this before, for me that is a HUGE struggle.
-I could live off carbs and cheese forever.
+And that is a HUGE struggle because I could live off carbs and cheese forever.
 Easy.
-Oh and wine...eek!
+Oh and wine…eek!

 If I were only allowed one pasta dish for the next 6 months, I would probably choose this one.
 Okay, that’s a tough choice, but I would easily put it in my top five.